telerik/ajax-docs/api/server/Telerik.Web.UI.Widgets/FileItem.md

 Gets the size of the file item in bytes.

-###  Path `String`
+###  Location `String`

 Gets the virtual path of the parent directory item.
 When the value is string.Empty, the location is got
             from the item's parent.

+###  Name `String`

+Gets the name of the file item.
+The value of this property will be displayed in the FileBrowser control.

-###  Location `String`
+###  Path `String`

 Gets the virtual path of the parent directory item.
 When the value is string.Empty, the location is got
             from the item's parent.

-###  Url `String`

-Gets the url which will be inserted into the RadEditor content area.

-###  Attributes `NameValueCollection`

-Gets or sets a string array containing custom values which can be used on the client when
-            customizing the FileBrowser control.

 ###  Path `String`

 Gets the full virtual path to the file/directory item.

-###  Name `String`

-Gets the name of the file item.
-The value of this property will be displayed in the FileBrowser control.

 ###  Permissions `PathPermissions`